JanGerene/SmarsLab/README.md

 * smars library as a module in the project
 * setup page removed
 * use of yaml file for configuration

+contact the server by pointing browser to http://"ip adress smars":5000